 We can't keep doing more with less.

 Every year, legislation is proposed that impacts our jobs and the populations we work with.
 Below is a list of some of the bills from the current session that are relevant to state employees, DCYF, or child safety and well-being.
-The list will be adjusted over the coming weeks.
+Hearing dates are included where possible, but check the legislature's website for the most up-to-date information.

 HB stands for House Bill, SB stands for Senate Bill.
 Sometimes companion bills are proposed with the same text in both houses.
 Similar bills can also be proposed that have significant differences in wording or content that must be resolved before they can be passed into law.
 Official names or descriptions don't always consider the full context or impacts of a bill, and may be inaccurate or incomplete.
 A bill may sound great in theory, but if it doesn't include funding to hire the workers needed to offset the increase in workload, it may do nothing except make our jobs more stressful and complicated.
 Find more information here and here.

 The links below direct to the legislature's website, where you can find a bill's status, its text, and a report summarizing what the bill might do.
-You can also provide comments or sign up to testify about a bill (just be clear that you aren't speaking for DCYF when you do).
-WFSE's position (if any) on each bill is also listed.
+You can also provide comments or sign up to testify on a bill (see our Campaigns and Actions page for instructions).
+WFSE's position (if any) on each bill is also listed below (see the key at the bottom of this page).

 HB 1028 - Addressing Child Exposure to Violence, MONITORING